 Humility enables us to listen without bias and adopt a learning attitude throughout life.

-In Pāli, humility is ‘nivato’ which translates literally to ‘without air’.
-It implies the qualities of being grounded, modest and putting the welfare of others before oneself.
+In Pāli, ‘nivato’ translates literally to ‘without air’.
+It implies the qualities of being grounded, modest, and not inflating the ‘self’.
 Humble people are gentle and well-loved because they are genuinely respectful of all beings.
-By being open to advice and criticism, we can face our limitations and pursue better ways to improve.
+By being open to advice and criticism, we are able to let go of our arrogance and we can face our limitations and pursue better ways to improve ourselves.